Jesse Abramson

 Jesse P. Abramson (March 3, 1904 – June 11, 1979) was an American sports writer.

 Biography

 Abramson was the founder of the New York Track Writers Association.
-Jesse Abramson Award is named after him.
+The Jesse Abramson Award is named after him.

-Between 1924 and 1964, he wrote for the New York Herald Tribune.
+Between 1924 and 1964, Abramson wrote for the New York Herald Tribune.
 In 1976, he was a press liaison for the Olympic Committee of the United States.